Ontario Provincial Police: Organization and operations

-The Ontario Provincial Police provide policing services to areas of Ontario not policed by a regional or municipal police service.
-Municipalities can also be policed by the OPP under contract, with 327 as of 2020.
-Some detachments also host satellite detachments that provide policing to a local area, covering more than one million square kilometres, approximately 128,000 kilometres of provincial highway, and a population of over 14 million people.
-The OPP General Headquarters is currently located at 777 Memorial Avenue in Orillia at the Lincoln M. Alexander Building.
+The force operates out of its General Headquarters, located in the Lincoln M. Alexander Building in Orillia, Ontario.
 The relocation of general headquarters to Orillia was part of a government move to decentralize ministries and operations to other parts of Ontario.
 Previously, from 1973 to 1995, the headquarters were located in Toronto at 90 Harbour Street, the site of the former Workmen's Compensation Board building.